akka/akka/akka-docs/src/main/paradox/project/downstream-upgrade-strategy.md

 ## Patch versions

-When releasing a new patch version of Akka (e.g. 2.5.22), we typically don't immediately bump the Akka version in sattelite projects.
+When releasing a new patch version of Akka (e.g. 2.5.22), we typically don't immediately bump the Akka version in satellite projects.

-The reason for this is this will make it more low-friction for users to update those sattelite projects: say their project is on akka 2.5.22 and akka-management 1.0.0, and we release akka-management 1.0.1 (still against Akka 2.5.22) and Akka 2.5.23.
-They can safely update to akka-managemenet 1.0.1 without also updating to akka 2.5.23.
+The reason for this is this will make it more low-friction for users to update those satellite projects: say their project is on Akka 2.5.22 and Akka Management 1.0.0, and we release Akka Management 1.0.1 (still built with Akka 2.5.22) and Akka 2.5.23.
+They can safely update to Akka Management 1.0.1 without also updating to Akka 2.5.23, or update to Akka 2.5.23 without updating to Akka Management 1.0.1.

-When there is any advantage for the sattelite project to upgrade the Akka patch version, they are free to do so at any time.
+When there is any advantage for the satellite project to upgrade the Akka patch version, they are free to do so at any time.

 ## Minor versions